 How to Apply to Cape Tech

-All students who are residents of Cape May County may apply to the Technical High School.
+All students who are residents of Cape May County at any grade level may apply to the Technical High School.
 Applications are reviewed with a focus on the following:

 - Academic Transcript and/or Report Cards